findtharun/tech-interview-central/DBMS/SQLIndexes/Readme.md

 How Ever, Clustered, Non Clustered and Unqiue are mostly used.

 ## Clustered and Non Clustered Index
+Best Explanation : https://www.youtube.com/watch?v=NGslt99VOCw (Kud Venkat YT)

-1. Non Clustered ( Similar to index Page on a Book), They
+1. Non Clustered ( Similar to index Page on a Book),
 2. Clustered ( Similar to Telephone Directory) and Primary Key Constraint creates Clustered index automatically if no clustered index already exists on the table.

 | **Feature**                      | **Clustered Index**                            | **Non-Clustered Index**                                                     |